CodePushGo/website/src/content/blog/en/automatic-capacitor-android-build-github-action.md

 ---
 slug: automatic-capacitor-android-build-github-action
-title: Automatic Capacitor Android build with GitHub actions
+title: Automatic React Native Android build with GitHub actions
 description: >-
-  How to set up a CI/CD pipeline for your Android Capacitor app using fastlane and GitHub Actions in 5 minutes
+  How to set up a CI/CD pipeline for your Android React Native app using fastlane and GitHub Actions in 5 minutes
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'